redecentralize/redecentralize-website/_radar/2017-02-13-firefox-android.md

 categories: radar
 status: use
 title: "Firefox Android"
-intro: "Firefox Android is worth using everyday as a mobile web browser."
+intro: "Firefox Android is worth using every day as a mobile web browser."
 appurl: "https://www.mozilla.org/en-US/firefox/android/"
 good: "Respects your privacy by protecting you from trackers.
 Can install plugins, such as advert blockers and video downloaders."
 bad: "Some plugins don't work.
 Some people find it slow on some phones, but it is much better than when you last tried it."